 Yes, Medicare Part B may cover medically necessary transportation ordered by a doctor, and Medicare Part A may cover emergency transportation.
 However, Medicare Part A and B do not cover non-emergency transportation to and from your doctor's office.

 The only types of private Medicare plans that provides coverage for transportation are certain Medicare Advantage plans.
+Medicare Special Needs Plans (SNPs) that may offer these types of benefits are for beneficiaries who have Medicaid or a qualifying chronic illness.

 Medicare Advantage plans provide the same benefits as Medicare Part A and Part B combined into one simple plan.

-In April 2018, the Centers for Medicare & Medicaid Services (CMS) announced it expand the list of benefits private insurance companies are allowed to cover as part of a Medicare Advantage plan.
+In April 2018, the Centers for Medicare & Medicaid Services (CMS) announced it would expand the list of benefits private insurance companies are allowed to cover as part of a Medicare Advantage plan.

 Medicare Part B only covers non-emergency ambulance services to the nearest medical facility that is able to provide you with appropriate care if you have a written order from your doctor saying that it is medically necessary.